 1. Increased emphasis on project and team collaboration

 The market is experiencing a labor shortage and lack of skills that could help explain the growing popularity of this trend, as more companies begin looking to third parties for support.
+One way you can stay ahead of the curve is to consider solutions and technology that enables more efficient collaboration, such as digital whiteboards, telepresence robots, document management systems with secure sharing capabilities, and conference room scheduling apps.

 "More construction companies will leverage the Internet of Things for improved insight and efficiency."